 From the explanation above, you may have concluded that narcissists don’t feel guilt because they are evil or lack common values, but that’s not true.
 Most of them do have common values like normal people.
 What makes them insensitive and remorseless of their cruelty is how they view themselves.

 As I said in some of my earlier articles, every narcissist is someone who has been through a lot of suffering for him to be the way he is.
-Narcissism is a defence mechanism to protect the person from future hurts.
+Narcissism is a defence mechanism to protect the person from future harm.

 What Makes a Narcissist Feel Guilty?